Dave Thomas (politician): Political career

 During his tenure as mayor, Thomas appointed Lieutenant Wayne Walton as Springville's chief of police.
 Thomas walked out of a city council meeting on March 1, 2021, self-declaring an adjournment after a disagreement with city council members over them requesting separate legal representation from the mayor.
 Thomas apologized at the next meeting, stating "I kind of lost sight of what I had tried to teach my children growing up; if you lose your head you lose the argument".
 On October 18, 2021, the city leadership approved a new contract with EcoSouth for garbage services, replacing Waste Management, as well as an $11 million budget.

 In January 2022, Thomas announced that he would seek the Republican nomination for governor in the 2022 election.
 Thomas gained attention for his support of marijuana legalization, uncommon for the Republican Party.
 Thomas admitted that he personally smokes marijuana in interviews that month, stating that he was an example of achieving success while a marijuana user.
 Thomas also expressed support for school choice and described himself as a free market economist.
 After Thomas' admission of marijuana use, the Springville city council said it had received numerous calls regarding his comments.
 At the same meeting on January 25, 2022, the city council issued a proclamation expressing support for law enforcement, though not mentioning Thomas by name.

 In the May 24 primary, Thomas finished in seventh place out of nine candidates on the ballot in the gubernatorial race.
 He received 0.5% of the vote.

+In the August 2025 municipal elections, Thomas ran for reelection as mayor of Springville but was defeated in a major landslide; he lost to city councilman Austin Phillips, who received around 84% of the vote.
+Thomas was succeeded as mayor by Phillips after a swearing-in that November.